pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 - Any rows with all zero elements are below rows having non-zero elements
 - The leftmost nonzero entry is further to the right than the leftmost nonzero entry of the previous row

+Triangular form is a type of row echelon form.
 Two linear systems are said to be **row equivalent** if one can be obtained from the other using a finitely many row operations.
 Row equivalent linear systems share the same solution set.

 The **row operations for matrices** are as follows:

 - *Interchange two rows of the matrix* - It corresponds to the interchange of two equations.
 - *Multiplying a row by a nonzero constant* $c$ - It corresponds to multiplying both sides of an equation by the same constant $c$.